grpc/proposal/A50-xds-outlier-detection.md

  - The current ejection time multiplier, starting at 0
  - A list of subchannel wrapper objects that correspond to this address

-When the `outlier_detection` LB policy receives an address update, it will create a map entry for each subchannel address in the list, and remove each map entry for a subchannel address not in the list, then pass the address list along to the subchannel.
+When the `outlier_detection` LB policy receives an address update, it will create a map entry for each subchannel address in the list, and remove each map entry for a subchannel address not in the list, then pass the address list along to the child policy.

 When the child policy asks for a subchannel, the `outlier_detection` will wrap the subchannel with a wrapper (see [Subchannel Wrapper section](#subchannel-wrapper)).
 Then, the subchannel wrapper will be added to the list in the map entry for its address, if that map entry exists.
 If there is no map entry, or if the subchannel is created with multiple addresses, the subchannel will be ignored for outlier detection.
 If that address is currently ejected, that subchannel wrapper's `eject` method will be called.